 Students whose major is within the Humanities Division outperformed all other divisions in each category.
-Both the Natural and Behavioral Science and except social responsibility, may be significant in various ways.
+Both the Natural and Behavioral Science and the Social Science divisions scored lower than the overall college average.
+The difference of nearly one point in each of the criteria, except social responsibility, may be significant in various ways.
 First, do Humanities students write more and therefore have an advantage when answering in written form?
 Second, should we ask students to record their answers to minimize these differences or is writing a skill that is practiced and desired?
 Where did students learn about diversity?

-COUNT AVG Q1: EMPATHY AVG Q2: SYSTEMS AVG Q3: FAITH AVG Q4: RESPONSIBILITY AVG SUM 1 Humanities 12 5.833 5.417 4.250 4.833 20.333 1 Natural / Behavioral Sciences 77 4.844 4.195 3.688 4.104 16.831 Social Sciences 53 4.736 3.943 3.472 3.744 15.906 Total 174 5.029 4.420 3.943 4.184 17.575
+COUNT AVG Q1: Empathy AVG Q2: Systems AVG Q3: Faith AVG Q4: Responsibility AVG SUM Humanities 12 5.833 5.416 4.250 4.833 20.333 Natural / Behavioral Sciences 77 4.844 4.195 3.688 4.104 16.831 Social Sciences 53 4.736 3.943 3.472 3.744 15.906 TOTAL 174 5.029 4.420 3.943 4.184 17.575

-Comparing Scores With 2016 - 2017 Diversity Assessment
+Comparing Scores with 2016-2017 Diversity Assessment

 There are good reasons to compare the results from five years ago as well as reasons not to do so.
 First, the sample from five years ago included some students who were not seniors; hence the chart below is disaggregated by class level.
 We will only be comparing the seniors from that assessment to those in this year's.
 Second, we did not test all the same dimensions this time around.
 We will be ignoring the first two questions of the 2016-17 chart below because these were the questions that were deleted from this year's assessment.
 Third, we changed the reading and the wording of the questions in the assignment, which could affect outcomes.
-However, the essence of the remaining questions remained the same and the dimensions tested this year align with those of the former assessment.
+However, the essence of the included questions remained the same and the dimensions tested this year align with those of the former assessment.
 As we improve the instrument, students should also be more clear about what we expect and, hopefully, perform better.
 A few observations are in order and are later weighed against the differences in the instrument; group composition; and current world, national and regional events that affect student learning.
 Only the overall results by criterion will be included, but further study can be done by consulting the archived Diversity ILO 2016-2017.

 If we look at the overall performance of students on the 2016-17 Diversity ILO Assessment Report, we see some progress in student learning and some setbacks.
 It is striking to see how similar the scores are when looking at the top two categories vs. the bottom two.
-For the 2016-17 chart, please keep in mind that question 3 is empathy, question 4 is social responsibility, #6 is systems, and #7 is faith.
+For the 2016-17 chart, please keep in mind that question #3 is empathy, question #4 is social responsibility, #6 is systems, and #7 is faith.
+The comparison of 2016-17 and 2021-22 results is presented below.